 Amazon Halo Tracker Privacy and other Settings

-This is an important section for fine-tuning your Halo experience.
-Users who are concerned about privacy issues related to the Halo Fitness tracker should be able to find enough features to mitigate their worries.
+This is an essential section for fine-tuning your Halo experience.
+Users concerned about privacy issues related to the Halo Fitness tracker should find enough features to mitigate their worries.

-The next important section is Data & Privacy for your health data.
+The following important section is Data & Privacy for your health data.

-This is also the place where users can connect with their health care providers to share their EMR records in the future.
+This is also where users can connect with their health care providers to share their EMR records in the future.

 Block out Microphone Access on Amazon Halo